SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Towards General and Efficient Active Learning [2021]:
   Utilize the knowledge clusters by using the pre-trained encoder.

+# The considerations of the model

+## Pretrained model

+Learn intended tasks with pretrained model.

+Works:
+- Active Learning Helps Pretrained Models Learn the Intended Task [2022]:
+  Point out that AL has a neutral or even harmful effect on non-pretrained models.

 # The considerations of the model training cost

 In AL process, the model would be retrained in every AL iteration, this would cause a heavy computational cost.